 Eurail One Country passes prices varies from country to country.
 Here is an example for Eurail Italy Pass price 2020:

 To check other One Country Pass prices choose a county from the list below

 Let’s take a closer look at Eurailing.
 An average Eurail trip consists of the following stages:

 - You choose a pass type and buy it online via the official seller.
 It’s impossible to buy Eurail inside Europe.
-The pass will be delivered to your home address (only paper tickets are available).
+The pass will be delivered to your home address.